-HPC application development learning path
+Using HPC applications learning path

 If you want to run HPC applications, you can consider following the following training sessions.